agilekidz/stack/README.md

 #### Documentation

-You can read the documentation for ESLint [here](https://eslint.org/docs/user-guide/getting-started).
+The documentation for ESLint can be found [here](https://eslint.org/docs/user-guide/getting-started).

 ### Prettier - Formatting code (JavaScript etc.)